Jonny Buckland: Other projects

 Buckland guest starred on Ian McCulloch's third album, Slideling (2003), by playing guitar in the songs "Sliding" and "Arthur".
 In the following year, he made a cameo appearance on the comedy horror film Shaun of the Dead (2004) along with Martin.
 They later recorded "Beach Chair" for Jay-Z's ninth album, Kingdom Come (2006), and were featured in Slashed (2010), an independent horror film directed by Ash.
 He supports food and wine magazine Noble Rot, becoming an investor in its namesake restaurants.
 Philanthropic activities include being a Kitchen Club trustee.
 In 2019, the guitarist joined Champion to assist Jodie Whittaker in her cover of "Yellow" for BBC's Children in Need album.

 Musical style

 Equipment

 Buckland plays a Fender Telecaster Thinline (1972), which is recognised for having fuller sounds compared to other guitars.
 He is occasionally seen using Jazzmaster, Jaguar and Gibson ES-335 models as well, the latter being integral to A Rush of Blood to the Head (2002).
-On the Music of the Spheres World Tour (2022–2027), his equipment consisted of 14 guitars and the Telecasters were actually delivered by Nash, rather than Fender.
+On the Music of the Spheres World Tour (2022–2025), his equipment consisted of 14 guitars and the Telecasters were delivered by Nash, rather than Fender.
 Buckland has at least two Hot Rod DeVille amplifiers, but reports describing their exact version are inconsistent.
 His pedals include the Fulltone OCD for boost; the Electro-Harmonix Micro POG, Pro Co RAT (vintage model) and TS9 Ibanez Tube Screamer for distortion; the BOSS RV-3 for reverb; and the BOSS TR-2 for tremolo.
 He also makes extensive use of the Strymon Timeline, Line 6 DL4 and MXR Phase 90 units.